Toolchain for Publishing Data Specifications - User Manual by SEMIC

 alt_text

-1. Update the GitHub repository of the create-artifact task at the bottom of the config.yml file:
+1. Update the GitHub repository for the create-artifact task inside the config.json file within the config folder:

 alt_text